What is restaurant automation? A guide for owners

 What restaurant automation is not

+Automation is not a robot chef It is not a self-ordering kiosk (those exist but they are a different category).
+It is not a facial recognition loyalty system.
+It is not a new booking platform with AI bolted on.
 The version of automation that works inside an independent restaurant is narrow, specific, and invisible to the customer.
 The guest never knows the reply was drafted by AI.
 The team never learned a new platform.
 The manager approved a draft and sent it.

 Automation vs platform comparison